Social media strategy for musicians shifts constantly. Here's what's working in 2026.

 YouTube: Long-Form Is Back

 YouTube Shorts competes with TikTok, but the real opportunity is long-form content.
-Music videos, studio vlogs, and documentary-style content build deeper fan connections than any short-form platform.
+Music videos, studio vlogs, and documentary-style content build deeper fan connections.

 The Posting Cadence